 The Dr. David Suzuki Fellowships were established by The Laboratory School at the Dr. Eric Jackman Institute of Child Study.
 These Fellowships were made possible by the Norman and Marian Robertson Charitable Foundation, the leadership of Laboratory School teachers, and the support of celebrated, award-winning geneticist, environmentalist, and broadcaster, Dr. David Suzuki.

 These Fellowships were created due to The Laboratory School's enduring commitment to pre-service teacher education.
 This is also in response to an overwhelming number of requests from teacher candidates wishing to have a practicum experience at the Laboratory School in order to witness Environmental Inquiry in action before setting off in their own teaching practices.

 The Laboratory School is a Nursery to Grade Six elementary school that is part of the Ontario Institute for Studies in Education at the University of Toronto.
 The school has a threefold mandate:

 As a Laboratory School, one distinct characteristic is its mission to explore what is possible in education through research and classroom practice, and to disseminate those possibilities to the public education system.

-We invite teacher and ECE candidates preparing to receive their Certification from the Ontario College of Teachers (OCT) or College of Early Childhood Educators of Ontario (CECE) in 2017 or 2018, and who are committed to ongoing professional learning about Environmental Education, to submit an application.
+We invite teacher and ECE candidates preparing to receive their Certification from the Ontario College of Teachers (OCT) or College of Early Childhood Educators of Ontario (CECE) in 2018, and who are committed to ongoing professional learning about Environmental Education, to submit an application.
 Please read the official Submission Guidelines to find out how to apply.